ExpressionEngine/ExpressionEngine-User-Guide/source/development/conversion/modules.rst

 View Folders and Files
 ----------------------

-**Note:** If your module doesn't have a control panel, you may skip this step.
+.. note:: If your module doesn't have a control panel, you may skip this
+	step.

 A view is simply a web page or page fragment.
 To create your module control panel using views to show the rendered output, you will start by creating a views folder.
 In general, each page of your control panel will have its own view file inside the views folder.

-**NOTE:** You are not required to use a view file to create your output markup.
+.. note:: You are not required to use a view file to create your output
+	markup.
 Any string that the method returns is placed inside the control panel page's content container.
 For very simple pages, this may the option you choose.
 However, views are the best architectural choice, as they are modular and easy to read and modify.
 As such, they are the recommended approach.

 Since view files are really just HTML snippets with a bit of PHP added to output your variables, one easy way to get started is by viewing the